-People’s exposures to these chemicals are widespread and begin in utero.
-Infants and young children are especially at risk of harm because their bodies and brains are still developing, and chemicals can interfere with sensitive biological processes during critical developmental periods.
+Why We Do This Work: Children in America are at an unacceptably high risk for disorders that affect the brain.
+Children’s exposures to toxic chemicals in our air, water, food, soil, and consumer products are widespread and begin in utero.
+The fetus, infants, and young children are especially at risk of harm because their bodies and brains are rapidly developing, and chemicals can interfere with sensitive biological processes during critical periods.

-On July 1, 2016, Project TENDR is releasing a scientific Consensus Statement as a national Call To Action to significantly reduce exposures to chemicals and pollutants that are contributing to neurodevelopmental disorders in America’s children.
+Project TENDR released a scientific Consensus Statement, on July 1, 2016, as a national Call To Action to significantly reduce exposures to chemicals and pollutants that are contributing to neurodevelopmental disorders in America’s children.